COVID-19 Healthcare Workers Vaccinations

 What type of vaccine are you offering?

 Moderna COVID-19 vaccine: This vaccine is authorized for emergency use in individuals aged 18 years and older.
 This is a two-dose vaccine, given 28 days apart.
 Clinical trial data shows the vaccine is about 94 percent effective after two doses.
 No serious safety concerns were found.
-We expect to get our first shipment of this vaccine the week of December 21.

 Who is eligible to receive the vaccine?